learn-co-curriculum/welcome-to-learn-verified/README.md

 # Welcome

 Welcome to the Learn-Verified Full Stack Web Development track.
 Over the next 800-1000 hours you will learn everything you need to know to get started as a Full Stack Web Developer.
-Before you get started, just a few thoughts about how our curriculum is laid out.
+Before you get started, just a few thoughts about to learn best using learn.co.

 ## Learning How To Learn